 Oia, Santorini, Greece

-With its magical sunsets, picturesque blue-domed churches, and whitewashed cubical houses cascading down the most famous caldera, Oia on the island of Santorini is no doubt one of Europe’s most spectacular hilltop villages.
+With its magical sunsets, picturesque blue-domed churches, and whitewashed cubical houses cascading down the most famous caldera, hilltop Oia is no doubt one of the most postcard-perfect villages in Santorini, if not Europe.
 The views towards the crystal clear Aegean Sea are magnificent from every vantage point, and the village’s effortless charm makes you wonder how on Earth one of the largest volcanic eruptions in human history gave rise to such an amazing place.

 Oia’s houses, with their white glow and crisp, minimalist lines, are a vivid example of traditional Cycladic architecture.